ericbhoward/iCopy/trunk/README.txt

 ADVANCED PARAMETERS
 /silent				No message boxes.
 /wiareg /wr			Registers WIA components.
-Use if WIA errors are thrown during execution /debug /d			Creates an XML file containing scanner information.
-Should be included in any bug report /register /reg		Registers iCopy to the scanner buttons.
+Use if WIA errors are thrown during execution.
+/register /reg		Registers iCopy to the scanner buttons.
 /unregister /unreg	Unregisters iCopy from the scanner button applications.

-4) Known bugs & solutions
+4) Known errors & solutions
 -------------------------
 * Wiaaut.dll not registered error.
 	iCopy asks if you want to register WIA Automation Layer.
 If it fails in doing so, you can register it manually: